janet-lang/janet-lang.org/md/abstract_machine.md

  code is read first into Janet data structures (parsing), and these data structures are then compiled into bytecode (compilation).")
 (def prev-page {
- :link "/specials.html"
+ :link "/object_oriented.html"
- :text "Special Forms"})
+ :text "Object Oriented Programming"})
 (def next-page {
  :link "/"
  :text "Home"})